hetida/hetida-designer/docs/user_guide/tutorials/exec_wirings_adapters.md

 Similarly for the output a sink with `ref_id` `root.plantA.picklingUnit.influx.anomaly_score` from the Python-Demo-Adapter adapter is wired as expected.

-The response basically says everything is okay.
+The response basically says everything is okay: In particular the result data for `volatilities` has been sent to the configured Demo adapter sink.

-When we run execution again removing the output wiring the response actually contains the output data.
+When we run execution again after removing the output wiring the HTTP response again contains the output data.
+This is because not providing an output wiring makes it default to `direct_provisioning` which in the case of outputs returns the result as part of the execution response.

 ## Summary
-We have seen how a wiring using adapters together with the transformation id is merely all it takes to run a transformation revision via the `/api/transformations/execute` endpoint of the hetdia designer backend.
+We have seen how a wiring using different adapters allows to control where input data comes from and where output data should go to at execution time.

-Running via this API endpoint is one viable way to run transformations regularly or event-driven in production.
+Running via the `/api/transformations/execute` [API](../../integration_guide/api.md) endpoint is one viable way to run transformations regularly or event-driven in production.

-For complete details we refer to the [Running Transformation Revisions documentation](../../execution/running_transformation_revisions.md).